raul23/artificial-intelligence-for-video-games/README.rst

  - Created 26 May 2014, updated Aug 2014, Feb 2016, Jun 2016, Jun 2020
  - **Important:**

-   - Which algorithm should you use for finding paths on a game map?:
+   - Which algorithm should you use for finding paths on a game map?

      "If you want to find paths from or to all all locations, use **Breadth First Search** or **Dijkstra’s Algorithm**.
      Use Breadth First Search if movement costs are all the same; use Dijkstra’s Algorithm if movement costs vary.